TanmayMachkar/TennisAnalysis/README.md

 # Tennis Analysis

 ## Introduction
 This project analyzes professional tennis matches to measure player speed, ball shot speed, and the number of shots exchanged.
 It detects players and the tennis ball using YOLO, and utilizes a ResNet-50-based model to extract court keypoints.
-This hands-on project is ideal for enhancing your machine learning and computer vision skills.
+This project provides a practical framework for real-time sports analytics by combining object detection, motion tracking, and court geometry estimation, making it suitable for building advanced video analysis tools in sports.

 ## Output Visualization
 The system generates annotated match footage like the screenshot below, showcasing: